 To meet the specialised needs of those with advanced breast cancer, we have a dedicated Metastatic Breast Care Nurse to best support the unique issues such a diagnosis brings.
-This specialised support along with increased support groups and workshops through the year has again increased the depth and impact of the support we provide.
+This specialised support along with our specialised support groups and workshops across the year has again increased the depth and impact of the support we provide.

-Our qualified counsellors provide one on one counselling to clients and their family throughout the metropolitan area and including Mandurah.
+Our qualified counsellors provide one on one counselling to clients and their families throughout the metropolitan area and including Mandurah and the Perth Hills.
 Telephone counselling is provided to those living in regional WA.

-We have expanded our monthly support groups, including additional support groups for those with advanced breast cancer, and the support group for partners of those with breast cancer.
-Our Counsellors currently facilitate 16 monthly support group meetings, and a quarterly partners' support group throughout the metropolitan area, reaching as far as Mandurah.
-Studies have identified physical and emotional benefits for those attending support group meetings, hence our investment in providing a wide range of group meetings.
-The total number of support group meetings held in 2018 was 135.
+Our Counsellors currently facilitate 16 monthly support group meetings, six for those with early breast cancer (EBC), three for young women with EBC, four for those with metastatic breast cancer, one for young women with metastatic breast cancer, one survivorship group and a quarterly partners' support group throughout the metropolitan area, reaching as far as Mandurah.
+Studies have identified that support groups help participants to feel less distressed, less alone and more optimistic about the future, hence our investment in providing a wide range of group meetings.
+The total number of support group meetings held in 2019 was 164.
+226 clients attended a support group in 2019.

-12 one and two-day workshops and therapy groups were held during the year, dealing with fear and uncertainty, resilience and offering opportunities to participate in creative activities such as art and clay therapy.
-We also introduced a Legacy workshop to provide specific support for those with a metastatic breast cancer diagnosis.
+14 one day therapeutic workshops were held during the year, dealing with fear and uncertainty, resilience, and offering opportunities to participate in creative activities such as art and clay therapy.
 Clients undergo therapy in a group situation and gain from the experience of the counsellors as well as from other members of the group.
+We also piloted a one day survivorship education seminar for those that completed treatment in the last six months.
 As with support groups, studies have identified many positive outcomes for attendees, and the feedback received from clients is overwhelmingly positive.